Does your LinkedIn profile make you stand out as an apple in a basket of oranges?

 To achieve an all-star profile on LinkedIn, you’ll also need at least two recommendations but you shouldn’t just aim for the minimum.
 Recommendations provide social proof to everything you’ve communicated so far.
 Try to include at least one client/customer, manager and colleague recommendation to give a 360-view of what you’re like to work with.

-If you want extra guidance on how to discover your “you”, our LinkedIn Personal Brand Worksheet takes you through a series of questions, along with a winning format to help you pull it altogether.
+If you want extra guidance on how to discover your “you”, our LinkedIn Personal Brand Worksheet takes you through a series of questions, along with a winning format to help you pull it all together.